 Our teeth absorb the colors of our food through microscopic pores every day.
 Removing years of staining results in dramatically whiter teeth and improved confidence.
 A beautifully whitened smile is a symbol of health and youthfulness.
 The challenge is getting the professional results you want without wasting time or money on over-the-counter gimmicks.

-Though not as urgent as some dental conditions, yellow teeth can effect your confidence and willingness to smile every day.
-Luckily, improving the colour of your teeth can be as simple as a visit to iSmile Teeth Whitening Clinic in Albany on the North Shore.
+Though not as urgent as some dental conditions, yellow teeth can effect your confidence and willingness to smile.
 You can then look at changing what you eat and drink while reviewing your oral care routine.
 Here are ten common causes of this undesirable tinge:

 Sometimes, tooth color runs in the family.
 If one of your parents’ teeth are yellow, it’s likely that yours are a similar hue.
 Reddish brown, reddish yellow, gray and reddish gray are the four natural shades of otherwise white teeth, and this depth of color varies across a spectrum from light to dark.